danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 **Note**:

-At one point I tried, in an implementation module, to make the abstract class `Key` stand for a combination of constraints, something like
+At one point I tried, in the `MappyHash` implementation module, to make the abstract class `Key` stand for a combination of constraints, something like

     type Key k = (Eq k, Hashable k)

-That would have simplified the signature of `lookup`, but I couldn't make it work.
+That would have simplified the signatures of `lookup` and `fromList` in `Mappy`, as we wouldn't need to put the `Eq` constraints there.
+But I couldn't make it work.

+The reason is that Backpack requires type synonyms which define implementations to be "eta-reduced".
+That is, you can write `type Key = Ord` but not `type Key k = Ord k`.

 ---

 **Note #2**:

 Our `Lesson5` module is quite trivial.
 It merely re-exports `Mappy`.
-But what if we wanted to add some logic; create a map with `Int` keys there?
+But what if we wanted to add some logic there; create a map with `Int` keys, just like we did in `Main`?
 Something like

     module Lesson5 (module Mappy,doStuff) where